 - Out of hours tree enquires (Monday to Friday 5pm to 9am, weekends and public holidays)

-- Encroachment from private land on to the highway
+- Vegetation encroachment from private land obstructing the highway

 - Damage or subsidence claims relating to trees on highway verges